-Square Capital is a working capital loan for small businesses with repayment terms based on a percentage of your daily credit card sales processed through Square.
-This financing option is used by businesses who process a majority of their sales through the Square system, and need quick working capital financing.
-Square Capital alternatives for working capital include a business line of credit, short term loans, and invoice financing.
+Square Capital is a small business working capital loan that is repaid with a percentage of daily credit card sales processed through Square.
+Square Capital loans are used by businesses that need quick working capital financing and process sales through Square.
+Square Capital alternatives include business lines of credit, short-term loans, and invoice financing.

 How Square Capital Works

-With Square Capital, your loan amount and approval is based on your historical Square sales.
-You can typically borrow up to $100k and you’ll be charged 1.1x – 1.16x (cost of capital) the amount you borrow.
-So, if you borrow $100k, you’ll get a lump sum of $100k deposited into your account, and then you’ll have to repay a total amount of $110k.
-The entire loan will be repaid daily, taken directly from your Square sales.
-These rates are competitive with most merchant cash advance providers.
+With Square Capital, your loan offer and approval are based on your historical Square sales.
+There is no loan application and Square Capital will contact you via email and dashboard if you qualify for a loan.
+If you borrow $100,000 at 1.1x, you will get a lump sum of $100,000 deposited into your account, and then you will have to repay a total amount of $110,000.
+The loan payments are made daily directly from your Square sales.

-With Square’s working capital loan, your repayment terms will vary based on the credit card sales you process through Square each day.
-You can borrow up to $100K with an APR between 30-35%.
-You’ll make daily payments between 8-15% of your daily credit card receipts processed through Square.
+Square loan repayment terms vary based on the credit card sales you process through Square each day.
+Typically, your APR for the loan will fall between 30% and 35%, but it can range from 20% to 80%.
+The daily payments from transactions will be between 8% and 15% of receipts processed through Square.
 Your APR is variable because repayments are based on a percentage of your daily credit card receipts.

 Is Square Capital right for you?
 Take our quiz.
-This 2-minute quiz will show you which financing options may be best for you.
+This two-minute quiz will show you which financing options may be best for you.

-Square Capital is right for small businesses that use Square to process the majority of their sales and who need a short term working capital solution up to $100K.
-You might choose Square over an alternative financing option if you don’t want a hard credit check on your personal credit, want repayment terms based on your daily credit card sales, or if you just need a fast business loan.
+Square Capital is right for small businesses that use Square to process their sales and who need a short-term working capital solution up to $250,000.
+You might choose Square over an alternative financing option if you do not want a hard credit check on your personal credit or if you need a fast business loan.

 Square Capital Rates

-Businesses that use Square POS can borrow between $500 – $100K and use the loan for any working capital need.
+Businesses that use Square POS can borrow between $500 and $250,000 and can use the loan for any working capital needs.
 Your loan—including fees—must be paid back in full within 18 months.
-Payments will be taken daily as a percentage (8-15%) of your total Square sales and are automatically deducted for you during processing.
-Every 60 days you must pay a minimum of 1/18 of your total loan balance.
+Payments will be taken daily as a percentage (8% to 15%) of your total Square sales and are automatically deducted for you during processing.
+Every 60 days, you must pay a minimum of 1/18 of your loan.

-Using our $100K example above, each day a percentage of 8-15% is automatically deducted from your daily Square sales until the entire $110,000 is paid in full.
-You’re required to pay a minimum of 1/18 of your loan balance every 60 days, or $6,111.11 on a $100K loan.
-At the end of 18 months if you haven’t paid off your loan, the remaining balance is due.
+Using a $100,000 example, each day a set percentage between 8% and 15% is automatically deducted from your daily Square sales until the entire $110,000 is paid in full.
+You are required to pay a minimum of 1/18th of your loan balance every 60 days, or $6,111.11 on a $100,000 loan.
+At the end of 18 months, if you have not paid off your loan, the remaining balance is due.

 Square Capital Qualifications